bootlin/training-materials/slides/security-secure-boot-part-2/security-secure-boot-part-2.typ

 - We can use an initramFS, see
   #kdochtml("filesystems/ramfs-rootfs-initramfs")

-- To avoid breaking our secure boot chain, it must be #strong[signed]
+- To avoid breaking our secure boot chain, it must be *signed*

 - Fortunately, this is one of the images that can be included in the
   FIT: `FIT_RAMDISK_PROP`